rfc1459/libureg/README.rst

 Requirements
 ************
-libuReg requires a C89-compliant C compiler (gcc is fine), GNU Bison, and CMake.
+libuReg requires a C89-compliant C compiler (gcc is fine) and CMake.

-The library has been tested on MacOSX 10.6, FreeBSD 8.0 and Debian 5.0, but it should work on any modern POSIX-compliant operating system.
+The library has been tested on MacOSX 10.6, FreeBSD 8.1 and Debian squeeze, but it should work on any modern POSIX-compliant operating system.
 Maybe it could work under MinGW or Cygwin, but you're pretty much on your own (sorry, I don't own a Win32 system).